Here are 20 ways that you as an individual OR as a business can help a fellow human being in crisis TODAY!

 14. Send a nice email.

 Just a quick note telling someone how much you appreciate them, or how proud you are of them, or just saying thank-you to an organisation offering a service.
+Write a note and leave it in their post box.

 15. Show appreciation, publicly.